 As names go, my parents often give us nicknames.
 Mine are TewBug, Toots, TewLover, and best of all, as mentioned above, Professor Tewtsbury.

-I spend a lot of time playing and napping with Louie Blue Eyes.
+When Louie lived with us, before moving to a new farm home, we spent a lot of time playing and napping together.
 Our day is spent hiding behind things and jumping out at Bea, or chasing each other through the studio.

 Since I decided to come inside and be a house cat, life is much better.
 Bea and I snuggle most days.
 Cat naps are better in soft donut beds with buddies.